BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

       # Other player_options not shown
 ```

-1. This option defines all possible starting points for the conversation.
-If the player does not meet the condition
+1. This option checks all possible starting points for the conversation from left to right.
+   The first option that the player matches the conditions for will be used.
+The conditions can be found down in the
+   `NPC_options`.
+If the player matches none of the conditions, the conversation will not start.
+   <br><br>
-   `hasRecivedFood` they will start at the `firstGreeting` option.
-If they have the tag, they will start at the
+   In this case, if the player meets the condition `hasRecivedFood`, they will start at the `alreadyReceivedFood` option.
-   `alreadyReceivedFood` option.
-2. This condition ensures that the conversation will only start at the `firstGreeting` option if the player doesn't
+2. This option will be shown if no other option matches the conditions.
-   have the tag `foodReceived`.
-   Remember: `!` inverts the condition so that it is "true" if the player doesn't have the tag.
+   This is because this option has no conditions and is the last option in the `first` list.
 3. These events will be executed if the player chooses the `foodAnswer` option.
 It will give the player the food and the
    tag `foodReceived`.
 4. This condition ensures that the player will only see the `alreadyFoodReceived` option if he has the tag `foodReceivedTag`.